Angoulême: The Hundred Years War

 In 1360 the city, like all of Angoumois, passed into the hands of the Plantagenet English with the Treaty of Brétigny.
 From 16 to 22 October 1361, John Chandos, Lieutenant of King Edward III of England and the Constable of Aquitaine responsible for implementing the Treaty particularly in Angoumois, took possession of the city, its castles, and the "mostier" (monastery) of Saint-Pierre.
 He received oaths of allegiance to the King of England from the main personalities of the city.

 The English were, however, expelled in 1373 by the troops of Charles V who granted the town numerous privileges.
 The County of Angoulême was given to Louis d'Orléans who was the brother of King Charles VI in 1394 and it then passed to his son Jean d'Orléans (1400–1467), the grandfather of Marguerite de Navarre and François I. The Good Count Jean of Angoulême greatly expanded the County castle after his return from English captivity in the middle of the 15th century.

 The modern era

 Angoulême, the seat of the County of Angoumois, came into the possession of a branch of the family of Valois from which came François I, King of France from 1515 to 1547 who was born in Cognac in 1494.
 In 1524 the Italian navigator Giovanni da Verrazzano returned from the Indies.
 He told François I he had discovered a new territory that he named New Angoulême in his honour.
 This area later became New Amsterdam then New York.

 The duchy, now crown land, thereafter was passed on within the ruling house of France.
-One of its holders was Charles of Valois, the "natural" (or illegitimate) son of Charles IX.
+One of its holders was Charles of Valois, the "natural" (illegitimate) son of Charles IX.
 The last duke of Angoulême was Louis-Antoine (died 1844), eldest son of Charles X of France.

 John Calvin, the promoter of Protestantism and friend of Jean du Tillet the archdeacon of Angoulême, was forced to flee Paris in 1533 and took refuge in Angoulême in the caves of Rochecorail at Trois-Palis.
 He wrote some of his Institutes of the Christian Religion there which first edition was published in Latin in Basel in 1536.